-Barriers Effective Measures Your Suggestions

-Inattentive Ask them questions; get them

-audience more involved by asking their

-experiences related to the

-subject; introduce

-assessments throughout the

-presentation if it relates to

-training.

-Not on the Understand the audienceand

-what their interest in the

-same wavelength presentation is.

-wavelength presentation is.

-Poor It is hard to give a

-environment presentation in a noisy, dirty

-environment or whereothers

-are working.
-If

-the presentation can begiven

-in a more friendly

-environment, do it.
+Barriers Effective Measures Your Suggestions Inattentive audience Ask them questions; get them more involved by asking their experiences related to the subject; introduce assessments throughout the presentation if it relates to training.
+Not on the same wavelength Understand the audienceand what their interest in the presentation is.
+Poor environment It is hard to give a presentation in a noisy, dirty environment or whereothers are working.
+If the presentation can begiven in a more friendly environment, do it.

 Poor The 5 P's rule:

-preparation proper
+preparation • proper

 presentation

 prevents

 • poor

 performance